In this article we will talk about key Single Sign-on benefits and how you can use VYou to create a seamless authentication process.

 What is Single Sign-on

 First of all, what is Single Sign-on?
 Single sign-on (SSO) is a user authentication tool that enables users to securely access multiple applications and services using just one set of credentials.
 Whether you use Slack, Jira or Zoom, SSO provides you with a pop-up widget or login page with just one password that gives you access to every integrated app.
 Instead of twelve passwords in a day, SSO ensures you only need one.

 Single sign-on puts an end to the days of remembering and entering multiple passwords, and it eliminates the frustration of having to reset forgotten passwords.
 Users can also access a range of platforms and apps without having to log in each time.
-SSO is one of the pivotal aspects for many of the Identity and Access management (IAM) and security control solutions.
+SSO is one of the pivotal aspects for many of the user management and access management system and security control solutions.
 Single Sign-On (SSO) implemented perfectly helps in improving productivity, management, and security control reducing the risk of lost, weak or forgotten passwords.
 Later in this article we will see other key benefits of the Single Sign-On solution.

 For example, if you log in to a Google service such as Gmail, you are automatically authenticated to YouTube, AdSense, Google Analytics, and other Google apps.
 Likewise, if you log out of your Gmail or other Google apps, you are automatically logged out of all the apps; this is known as Single Logout.

 In other words, SSO makes it easier to access the programs and data you need by removing the extra step of logging in and out of each separate application.
 Instead, a third party acts as the central authenticator, confirming the user’s identity automatically as they move from page to page and site to site.